Sometimes with Cartagena de Indias Colombia, I have the feeling that the world split into two kinds of people.

 I’ve never slept on Rosario’s islands so I can’t give my opinion.
 Have you been?
 Help me to write about this trip!

-Where to eat when you visit Cartagena de Indias
+Where to eat when you visit Cartagena, Colombia

 When you visit Cartagena de Indias, you will remark they have a lot of restaurants.
-And they are good!
+And they are delicious!

 You can have a look on Tripadvisor to have an idea how what you want/like.
 The thing you have to know is: